let-unimi/liblet/docs/index.rst

 User's Guide
 ------------

-This part of the documentation, which is mostly prose, begins with some background information, then focuses on step-by-step instructions to use the library for some common tasks.
+This part of the documentation, which is mostly prose, focuses on step-by-step instructions to install the library and use if for some common tasks.

 .. toctree::
    :maxdepth: 2

    installation
-   quickstart
+   examples

 API Reference
 -------------

 If you are looking for information on a specific function, class or method, this part of the documentation is for you.

 .. toctree::
    :maxdepth: 2